Zhanfengmai/zhanfengmai.github.io/_pages/about.md

 ---

 #### Brief Self-Introduction
-My name is Zhan-Feng Mai.
+My name is Zhan-Feng Mai（麦展风）.
 I graduated from South China Normal University (SCNU) and got a bachelor's degree in Science in 2015.
 I got my Master's degree in science from Beijing Normal University and then got my Doctor's degree from Tianjin University.
 My supervisor is Hong L\"{u}.
 Currently, I am the KIAA postdoc at Kavli Institute for Astronomy and Astrophysics, Peking University (KIAA-PKU).

 #### Academic Interest:
 My current academic interests are the physics of black holes and neutron stars in modified gravity.
 Especially, I now focus on the Quasi-Normal modes (QNMs) and superradiant instability and their applications to the black hole stability analysis and gravitational waves.